+You will need the following tools to install the Global LF series inverters and the battery temperature sensor.

+Wire stripper

+Crimping tools for fastening lugs and terminals on DC cables

+Phillips screwdriver: #2

+Slot screwdriver (1/4" wide blade max.)

+Needle-nose pliers

+Wrench for DC terminals: 9/16"

+Ma aterials

 You will need the following materials to complete your installation:

-- □ correct size DC battery cables - $\square$ Terminals and/or crimp connectors for DC cables - D Copper wire for DC grounding: No. 8 AWG. - Terminal or crimp connector for DC grounding cable (for 1/4" stud size) - $\Box$ AC output and input wire. - $\square$ If the AC ground wire is stranded, each ground wire requires a ring terminal - □ Six 1/4"-20 1.25" length steel screws or bolts to mount the inverters
+correct size DC battery cables

+Terminals and/or crimp connectors for DC cables

+Copper wire for DC grounding: No. 8 AWG.

+Terminal or crimp connector for DC grounding cable (for 1/4" stud size)

+AC output and input wire.

+If the AC ground wire is stranded, each ground wire requires a ring terminal

+П Six 1/4"-20 1 25" length steel screws or holts to mount the inverters